 Arthur Müller was a building contractor involved in creating Germany’s first airfield for engine-powered planes in Berlin-Johannisthal.
 As its operator, Müller helped to establish the site as the focal point of German aviation.
 Müller held the first International Aviation Exhibition (ILA) at Berlin-Johannisthal.
 In 1910, he commissioned the construction of a Parseval airship hangar.
 Because Arthur Müller was a Jew, his family was dispossessed and expelled.
 The Nazis concealed his contribution towards the development of aviation.

 Hans Joachim Pabst von Ohain was a German-American inventor and physicist.
-The son of an officer from Dessau, he developed a new kind of propulsion for the world’s first jet aeroplane in the 1930s.
+As the son of an officer from Dessau, he developed a new kind of propulsion for the world’s first jet aeroplane in the 1930s.
 Ohain’s idea revolutionised aviation.
 His turbo jet engine marked the end of propeller aircraft and the start of the jet era.
 The world’s first jet – the Heinkel He-178 – took off from Rostock airfield in 1939.
 Ohain’s successful career as a scientist continued in the USA after the war.

 Fate was unkind to her on more than one occasion.
 Her partner fell to his death during a ballooning experiment and her young son died of diphtheria.
 After recovering from a period of paralytic shock, she began performing her aerial acrobatics again by the name of Miss Polly.
 She completed more than 165 parachute jumps in her life.